2020PB/police-brutality/reports/Oregon.md

 Footage shows a police line marching protestors down the street.
 All protestors appear to be following police direction.
 However, some protestors move slower and are shoved by police.
 Police also brandish their batons while threatening protestors to move faster.
 Batons are used to shove protestors to the ground on multiple occasions.
 Towards the end of the footage, one protestor is thrown to the ground and struck with a baton.

-tags: strike, shove, push, baton, threaten, protestor
+tags: strike, shove, push, baton, threaten, protester

 id: or-portland-95